TYPO3-extensions/sphinx/Documentation/ChangeLog/Index.rst

 ChangeLog
 ---------

 The following is a very high level overview of the changes in this extension.
-For more details, see the ChangeLog file included with the extension or `read it online <https://forge.typo3.org/projects/extension-sphinx/repository/entry/trunk/ChangeLog>`_.
+For more details, `read the online log <https://git.typo3.org/TYPO3CMS/Extensions/sphinx.git/log>`_.

 .. tabularcolumns:: |r|p{13.7cm}|